 This program is funded by the Iowa Department of Health and Human Services, Community Foundation of Greater Muscatine and the United Way of Muscatine.

 The mission of our programming is to increase access to pregnancy prevention education for teens age 19 and under in order to decrease the number of pregnancies during adolescence.
 The program objectives are:

 - Teens will have a more realistic view of responsibilities in parenting infants and identify reasons to postpone parenting.

-- Increase the number of teens under 19 accessing reproductive health services including: pregnancy testing, STD screening/treatment, birth control and condoms.
+- Increase the number of teens under 19 accessing reproductive health services including: pregnancy testing, STI screening/treatment, birth control and condoms.

 - Reduce the incidence of subsequent pregnancies during adolescence by providing support services to adolescents who are pregnant and parenting.

 - Increase knowledge about sexual health and realities of pregnancy.